LloydTao/dev.to-posts/your-intro-to/stripe/your-intro-to-stripe.md

 **Product Page**

-We want a very simple view, with our API key added to the context.
+We'll make a very simple view, with our API key added to the context.

 ```python
 class HomeView(TemplateView):